flatiron/revalidator/README.md

 ```

 ### Custom Messages
-We also allow custom message for different constraints
+We also allow custom messages for different constraints

 ```js
 {